Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Flare Response: Data Source, Quality, and Processing

-Geostationary Operational Environmental Satellites (GOES) are operated by NOAA, and observe the Sun in X-ray spectrum.
+Geostationary Operational Environmental Satellites (GOES) are operated by NOAA (National Oceanic and Atmospheric Administration ), and observe the Sun in X-ray spectrum.
 GOES flare event data, 1-minute average X-Ray flux data, are one of the most commonly used resources in flare forecasting tasks and is available from multiple organizations.
 The GOES X-Ray Sensor (XRS) measurements have been a crucial component of space weather operations since 1975.
-XRS measurements are in two bandpass channels commonly referred to as the XRS-A (0.05-0.4 nm) and XRS-B (0.1-0.8 nm).
+XRS measurements are in two bandpass channels commonly referred to as the XRS-A (0.05-0.4 nm, {known as the hard X-ray band}) and XRS-B (0.1-0.8 nm, {known as the soft X-ray band}).

 A sudden yet persistent increase in flux is detected as a likely flare.
 For GOES-R (GOES 16-18) data, the detection algorithm uses a variety of criteria, including an exponential fit, to determine that a flare has begun.
 Specifically, the algorithm collects a small block of 1-minute averaged XRS-B flux data and smooths the data by a small boxcar filter.
 The algorithm then checks whether the flux shows signs of a significant rise by evaluating two key features: the presence of an inflection point, where the curve transitions to a faster upward slope, and whether the rise exceeds a defined threshold based on the standard deviation of earlier values.
 If these conditions are met, it fits the smoothed data to an exponential function.
 The exponential curve must also show a strong, concave upward shape based on the configurable parameters.
 If all these criteria are satisfied, the algorithm declares a flare start.
 The flare peak time is recorded when the flux reaches its maximum.
 The end time of a flare is declared when the X-ray flux has declined to halfway between the flare peak and the background level~\citep{goesr_l2_userguide}.
-The magnitude of a flare is defined by NOAA Space Weather Prediction Center (SWPC) with a flare index that is based on the 1-minute XRS-B irradiance at the peak of the flare.
-Flare indices are denoted by a letter and a number based on the log 10 peak irradiance of the flare in watts per square metre (W/$\text{m}^2$) (X: $10^{-4}$ W/$\text{m}^2$, M: $10^{-5}$ W/$\text{m}^2$, C: $10^{-6}$ W/$\text{m}^2$, B: $10^{-7}$ W/$\text{m}^2$, and A: $10^{-8}$ W/$\text{m}^2$).
-Figure~\ref{fig:flux_and_flares_20220503} shows the 1-minute averaged X-Ray flux at a log10 scale and the flare events on May 3rd, 2022.
-There are 1 X-class flare, 1 M-class flare, 5 C-class flares, and 3 B-class flares.